-- All teams will be accommodated without a cut, byes being given as required. - As the teams are handicapped, they will therefore, be deemed as equal and the draw will be done by a random process, such as drawing the teams from a hat. - Matches are shot in 4 ends of 6 arrows per team. - All matches at each stage are shot simultaneously with each team on its own target, except: - the final match shall be team alternate shooting, if permitted by event timing. - Scoring takes place after every end. - Each team will appoint an agent who will verify the arrow scores as called and recorded by a judge assigned to each pair of targets.
-The agent will withdraw the team's arrows and return them to the shooting line after the second end.
-Runners will return the scorecard for each match to the Results Official as soon as possible after each end. - Blinds may be used for the judges, agents and runners to speed up the process. - A tie is broken according to the normal Olympic Round Team Elimination Round team matchplay rules except that one half of the team's per-end bonus points (ignoring fractional points) will be added to the three-arrow score shot in tie-breaking ends.
+- Matches are shot in 4 ends of 6 arrows per team. - All matches at each stage are shot simultaneously with each team on its own target, except: - o the final match shall be team alternate shooting if permitted by event timing. - · Scoring takes place after every end. - During the Round Robin Eliminations, each team will go to the targets to score. - During the Semi-Finals and Finals, each team will appoint an agent who will verify the arrow scores as called and recorded by a judge assigned to each pair of targets.
+The agent will withdraw the team's arrows and return them to the shooting line after the second end. - Runners will return the scorecard for each match to the Results Official as soon as possible after each end. - Blinds may be used for the judges, agents and runners to speed up the process. - A tie is broken according to the normal Olympic Round Team Elimination Round team matchplay rules, except that one half of the team's per-end bonus points (ignoring fractional points) will be added to the threearrow score shot in tie-breaking ends.